 At Key Stage 3 students study a broad range of historical events and develop a variety of historical skills.
 During your time in history you will study history in mixed ability groups with 3 lessons per fortnight.
-Students study the history of Britain and the wider world from 1066 and are assessed against Key Performance Indicators which are linked to GCSE skills.
+Students study the history of Britain and the wider world from 1066 and cover topics such as Reformation, an evaluation of the British Empire, the abolition of slavery and World War II.
+Students are assessed against skills linked to progression to GCSE.

 We aim to offer a range of learning experiences for students of all abilities, and use resources suited to all ability levels.
-Children work collaboratively in groups or individually in lessons, to answer different enquiry questions.
-Students regularly use ICT to enhance their studies.
+Children work to develop skills as independent learners by answering a range of enquiry questions.